Kosovo profile - Timeline

 - 29 October 2016

 A chronology of key events

-12th century - Kosovo lies at the heart of the Serbian empire, under the Nemanjic dynasty.
+12th century - Serbia gains control of Kosovo, which goes on to become the heart of the Serbian empire.
 The period sees the building of many Serbian Orthodox churches and monasteries.

 1389 28 June - Epic Battle of Kosovo heralds 500 years of Turkish Ottoman rule.
 Over the ensuing decades many Christian Serbs leave the region.
 Over the centuries the religious and ethnic balance tips in favour of Muslims and Albanians.